 Who are the email counsellors?

-We are professionally trained counsellors from the University Counselling Service.
+We are professionally trained counsellors from the Counselling Service.
 In addition, online counsellors have certificates from leading online facilitators such as Jane Evans (OCTC) and Kate Anthony (Online Therapy

 Institute).
 Online trainee counsellors receive regular supervision with qualified counsellors.